-Israel and Iran trade strikes as hostilities extend into fifth day
+Israel and Iran trade further strikes as hostilities extend into fifth day

 Israel’s national emergency service said 10 people were injured while running to shelters after air raid sirens sounded in Tel Aviv.

+“That usually means that it’s either a military, intelligence or strategic asset or site that the Israeli military censor does not want to disclose,” Odeh said.

+She added that Iran’s IRGC said in a recent statement that they targeted the “intelligence buildings in Herzliya, the Mossad and the Israeli (Aman) military intelligence, so that claim remains unanswered from the Israeli side”.

-Israel claims another general
+Israel claims another slain general

 Amid the strikes, the Israeli military claimed that it had assassinated another senior Iranian military official.